-The Air was widely predicted to gain a Retina display last year, but it turned out that the Retina displays channel sources had spotted were destined for the new MacBook.
+The Air was widely predicted to gain a Retina display in 2015, but it turned out that the Retina displays channel sources had spotted were destined for the new MacBook.
 If Apple plans to cut the price of the 13-inch Air it might not be able to afford to stick a Retina in there, at least on the most basic model, although as with the current MacBook Pro it might decide to offer the 13-inch Air in a cheap non-Retina and a more expensive Retina version.

 MacBook Air 2016: What we'd like to see

 We've said it before: we think Apple is falling behind other laptop firms who have largely caught up and in some respects overtaken notebook Macs.
-As Kevin Lee put it: "Cupertino's Air and Pro series machines are long overdue for a makeover that goes beyond a simple internal refresh.
+As our own Kevin Lee put it: "Cupertino's Air and Pro series machines are long overdue for a makeover that goes beyond a simple internal refresh.
 The design and specs of both models are long in the tooth: the MacBook Air is sporting the same HD screen resolution it has for the last six years."

 Some of Lee's suggestions are firmly in the "we wish" category than the "we expect" category - a touchscreen Air seems unlikely when there's the iPad Air and iPad Pros for touchy-feely stuff, and macOS isn't currently optimised for touch - but there's no doubt that the MacBook Air is starting to feel a little old compared to faster, thinner, sharper rivals.

 MacBook Air 2016: is it going to get the bullet?